ACVA

 Signal Timeline

-4 de 32Filing History
+4 of 32Filing History

 The filing confirms a decisive shift toward capital return, as ACV Auctions executes a $50 million ASR to be completed by the fourth quarter of 2026.
 While the move provides a clear catalyst for share price support and improved capital efficiency, it forces a trade-off between immediate shareholder returns and balance sheet flexibility.
 The market's reaction will likely depend on whether the company can maintain its operational momentum while absorbing the significant cash outflow required by the Citibank agreement.